 The road to debt-free living is paved with good intentions.
 Debt mistakes such as closing old accounts or not creating a budget might seem insignificant, but they can add up over time.
-In this article, we’ll go over some of the most common mistakes that people make when they’re trying to get out of debt.
-So if you’re wondering how to get out of debt, then grab a cup of coffee and keep reading.
+In this article, we’ll go over some of the most common debt payoff mistakes that people make when they’re trying to get out of debt.
+So, if you’re wondering how to get out of debt, grab a cup of coffee and keep reading.

 Avoid these big mistakes when paying off debt:

 1. You stop contributing to your retirement account